alvarosf07/computer-science-DSA/3) Algorithms/1) Algorithmic Programming Techniques/6) Greedy/README.md

 # Greedy Algorithms

-> Greedy algorithms are algorithms that make locally optimal choices at each step in the hope of finding a global optimum.
+> Greedy algorithms are algorithms that attempt to solve problems heuristically by making locally optimal choices at each step, in the hope of finding a global optimum.
 > <br/>
 > These algorithms make decisions based solely on the information available at the current step, without considering the potential consequences of those decisions on future steps.
 >